How to Winterize Your Outdoor Shower?

 Step 1: Turn Off the Water Supply

 The first and most crucial step is to cut off the water supply to your outdoor shower.
-Locate the shut-off valves, which are typically found inside your house, to prevent any water from flowing to the outdoor plumbing.
-This prevents the water from freezing inside the pipes, which can cause them to burst.
+Locate the shut-off valves inside your house to stop water from reaching the outdoor pipes.
+This prevents water from freezing and expanding inside the pipes, which could cause them to burst.

 Step 2: Drain the Pipes